 At Allerthorpe School, we pride ourselves on providing education that is engaging and innovative.
 We will always consider the SEMH and SEN needs of our learners and understand that they have not all had the best educational experience previously.
-We aim to inspire our learners to believe in their full potential, build confidence and resilience, and where appropriate provide a pathway to reintegrate back into mainstream education.
-Our teachers provide motivation, support, and guidance to our learners in every way possible to cater for their educational, social, and emotional needs whilst overall raising their aspirations and personal self-esteem.
+We aim to inspire our learners to believe in their full potential and build confidence and resilience.
+Our teachers provide motivation, support, and guidance to our learners in every way possible to cater for their educational, social, and emotional needs whilst raising their aspirations and personal self-esteem overall.